 This article will go over different SEO tips and actions that you can follow to get the most organic traffic and outrank competitors in search engines.
-Read on to explore these organic search tips and SEO strategies in order to achieve first page search results and and increase your website traffic.
+Read on to explore these organic search tips and SEO strategies in order to achieve first-page search results and increase your website traffic.

 What Is Organic Search?

-Organic search is the amount of search traffic you’re receiving that’s not from paid advertising.
+Organic search is the amount of search traffic you’re receiving from natural search or traffic sources that are not from paid advertising.
 The typical search engine results page (SERP) has;

 - About 5 paid ads at the top of the page (Google Adwords)